tumelo-maja/pizza_order_cli/README.md

 ### Bugs

 #### **Google Sheets API Error**
 An error with the stack trace below was encountered when checking through the all records and changing values in the 'order status'.
-This error was resolved by only writting to the worksheet at outside the for-loop instead of within.
+This error was resolved by only writing to the worksheet at outside the for-loop instead of within.
 <figure>
   <img src="docs\gs-screenshots\google-sheets-API-error.png" width="700px">
   <figcaption><strong><em>Google Sheets API Error - Resolved</em></strong></figcaption>